Symposium

 Hence the body is central, both to Wollheim’s psychoanalytic philosophy of mind and to his philosophy of art.
 Predominantly, the flow of his ideas has been from psychoanalysis into the philosophy of art, where their influence is largely recognized and integrated into the canon.
 But while philosophical understanding of art has benefited from Wollheim’s understanding of the mind, gained from psychoanalysis, equally his understanding of the mind was formed by his understanding of art.
 The colloquium will open up this line of enquiry onto the less-explored flow of ideas from art to the psychoanalytic picture of the mind.

-The symposium is organised as part of the Richard Wollheim Centenary Project, a programme of the Interdisciplinary Psychoanalytic Thought network.
+The symposium is organised as part of ‘After Wollheim’, a programme of the Interdisciplinary Psychoanalytic Thought network.
 It receives support from St John’s College, the British Society of Aesthetics, and the Independent Social Research Foundation.